jeremiah-corrado/fem_2d/paper.md

 Efficiently computing FEM solutions over geometries with sharp edges or stark material discontinuities necessitates *hp*-refinement (whether isotropic or anisotropic).
 These situations tend to introduce multi-scale solution behavior which is challenging to model with pure *p*- or pure *h*-refinements, motivating combined hp-refinements [@harmon:2021].
 Within the class of hp-refinements, the addition of anisotropic *hp*-refinements (over isotropic ones) presents a significantly larger capacity for solution efficiency, as small-scale behavior is targeted more directly and ineffectual Degrees of Freedom are left out of the system [@corrado:2021].
 Increased efficiency in terms of the number of degrees of freedom is a key factor in the speed of large scale simulations, as well as the applicability of the method to smaller scale hardware (such as personal computers).
 Thus, a feature-rich anisotropic *hp*-refinement API is needed to enable efficient solution of challenging FEM problems.
 This is directly afforded by the underlying RBS methodology.

 For research purposes, it is also important that the implementation is straightforward and easy to understand.
-This way, other researchers can quickly read the code to validate the methodology itself or they can use it as a starting point for additional investigation and software development.
-This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements.
+An intelligible implementation allows other researchers to quickly read the code to validate associated RBS results or to use it as a starting point for additional investigation and software development.
+This is yet another benefit of the RBS approach, as it greatly simplifies the enforcement of continuity conditions, which is typically the most challenging aspect of an *h*-refinement implementation over quadrilateral or hexahedral elements (particularly with H(curl) or H(div) conforming boundary conditions).

 Thus, we conclude that `FEM_2D`'s RBS implementation gives it a distinct advantage over other FEM libraries such as Deal.II [@dealII93]; specificity as a research package.
 The succinctness of the continuity enforcement algorithm removes much of the difficulty of implementing new features.
 This is a major barrier to entry for contributing to larger and more complex packages.
-Additionally, the generic Trait-Based interface makes it easy to leverage the advanced *hp*-refinement API against other domains of computational physics.
+Additionally, the generic Trait-Based interface makes it possible to leverage the advanced *hp*-refinement API against other domains of computational physics without starting from scratch.

 # Features